oracle-livelabs/database/23aifree/vector-search/generate-vectors.md

-# Perform Vector Search Yourself
+# Learn the Vector Search Process on Oracle Database 23ai

 ## Introduction
 In this lab, you will quickly configure the Oracle Autonomous Database Free 23ai Docker Container in your remote desktop environment.